-Math through calculus, biology and one additional science course
+College-level math through precalculus, biology and one additional science course

 How many years of post-baccalaureate work is required, if any?

-A minimum of one year of full-time post-baccalaureate work is required for PhD and ScD.
+A minimum of one year of full-time post-baccalaureate work is required for PhD.
 Full-time work experience is not required for masters' students.

 What are the average standardized test scores and GPA for students admitted to the department?